-On Tuesday, September 2nd 2025, Mr. Anmol Aggarwal will defend his PhD thesis entitled: “A study of structure – property relationships in silica-filled SSBR/BR compounds".
+On Tuesday, September 2nd 2025, Mr. Anmol Aggarwal has successfully defended his PhD thesis entitled: “A study of structure – property relationships in silica-filled SSBR/BR compounds".

 Short Summary